Congratulations on your acceptance to Drexel University. Please refer to this page as you prepare for your first term.

 Note: International students should visit the International Students and Scholars Services website for additional information.

-- Contact your academic advisor prior to registering for your first term.
+- Contact your academic adviser prior to registering for your first term.
 Refer to the following websites as you plan for your first term at Drexel:

 - Pick up your computer accounts.
 As a Drexel student, you are entitled to computer accounts, such as email and the DrexelOne portal.
 Visit the Information Resources and Technology (IRT) New Accounts page to pick up your accounts.